jobrunr/private-maven-repo-setup/reposilite/README.md

 # Proxy JobRunr Pro private releases with Reposilite

+> Please make sure your **proxy is only available by your company**, i.e., should not be accessible publicly by anonymous users!

 > Disclaimer: Our main focus is showing how to setup a proxy of the JobRunr Pro private releases.
 Although we show how to start a Reposilite server, it's own only because this serves our purpose.
 It's the end-user's task to make sure the configuration follows their internal security policy and the best practices from Reposilite.

 ## Starting a local Reposilite server